SiyiP/linked-blog-starter-md/11 HEENT/**PATH HEENT.md

 		1. we see <mark style="background: #FFF3A3A6;">tubers = seizure foci!</mark>
 	4. <mark style="background: #FFF3A3A6;">unpredictably distrib hamartomata</mark> = many organs with the brain and kidney most involved!!!!
 	5. 2-10% of all these subependymal lesions in brain progress =
-		1. these can in the ventricles later become subependymal giant cell astrocytomas -<mark style="background: #FFF3A3A6;">SEGAS!!! ventriculomegaly, often calcified and makes the psace larger than usual.</mark>
+		1. these can in the ventricles later become subependymal giant cell astrocytomas or SEGAS!!!!!!!! -<mark style="background: #FFF3A3A6;">SEGAS!!! ventriculomegaly, often calcified and makes the space larger than usual.</mark>
 		2. ![[TSC seizure tubers and SEGAs candle gutterings.png]]